KelschLAB/NoSeMaze/Documentation/Guides/userGuide.md

 - [Schedule Generator Window Descriptions](#nss-ui-descriptions)
   - [Main Window](#nss-main-window)

-### Introduction {#introduction-nss}
+### Introduction

-The NoSeMazeSchedule serves as a tool to build schedules within the NoSeMazeControl.
-Developer can also build their custom widget e.g. with custom parameters for a custom trial as the widget build has a specific trial/training in mind.
+The Schedule builder serves as a tool to build schedules within NoSeMazeControl.
+Developers can also build custom widgets e.g. with custom parameters for a custom trial as the widget build has a specific trial/training in mind.
 Please make sure to implement the trial/training also in NoSeMazeControl [ExperimentControl.py](../../NoSeMazeControl/Controllers/ExperimentControl.py) and [DAQ.py](../../NoSeMazeControl/daqface/DAQ.py).

 ### Creating A Schedule